 So, the main thing to do with Geometric Patterns is to make sure they become a timeless piece within your home.
 With the perfect rug within your home, you’ll brighten up and add character to your room of choice.

 Here at The Rug Seller, many of our decorative rugs feature attractive geometric prints, ideal for modern and period properties.
-Some of our favourites include Moorish (an intricate design inspired by a Moorish palace), Plantation (a tribute to Geometric cubes) and Hong Kong (which embodies classic Chinese style).
+Some of our favourites include Moorish (an intricate design inspired by a Moorish palace), Infinite Scope (a tribute to Geometric cubes), Matrix (a bold mix of modern designs) and Hong Kong (which embodies classic Chinese style).